j3ski/collaboration-board/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification -- output files are generated in dist/
 npm run build

 # run unit tests